redpoptarts/remaster/README.md

 ## Requirements

 This script was developed for OSX users.
-It has been tested on Mojave.
-Catalina is not yet supported.
+It has been tested on Mojave and Catalina.

 Full support for **Bash shell**.
 Not designed for **zshell**, but it has been tested and no problems reported yet.